d-tear/Image-Analysis-Pipeline-for-Tunable-assembly-of-protein-microdomains-in-living-vertebrate-embryos-/README.md

 Code: process.ijm

-To use this code you will have to draw ROIs around the embryo, excluding the autofluorescent yolk and underbelly of the embryo (see the example images I added).
+To use this code you will have to draw ROIs around the embryo, excluding the autofluorescent yolk and underbelly of the embryo (see the example images I added: 24hpf.png, 48hpf.png).
 The .roi files need to be in the same folder as your input images.

 This code will produce three files for each input image:
 1) A .csv file containing the analyze particle results for the input image (“InputImageName.csv”)